Homecoming Royalty

 “They lean into their humanity, and they try to act with their compassion.
 Because even though this is their job, they see so many patients in a day,” she said.
 “They remember that this is a very important moment in people’s lives, and it’s important to really have a connection with them.”

 Additionally, A Thousand Ribbons meets every Wednesday in Room 33.
-Founding junior Maya Snow says they learn about a different type of cancer each month and organize fundraisers that spread kindness to patients.
+Founding junior Maya Snow explains that they learn about a different type of cancer each month and organize fundraisers to spread kindness to patients.

 The club hosts an information meeting where they brainstorm fundraisers and go over the type of cancer of that month.
 For example, at their last meeting, they discussed breast cancer and its effect on women and their families.
-They also created love letters for Childhood Cancer Awareness Month, sending encouraging messages to young cancer patients in the hospital.
+They also created Letters of Love for Childhood Cancer Awareness Month, sending encouraging messages to young cancer patients in the hospital.

-“We just wanted to give them thoughtful messages and tell them that we believe in them and that they can do it,” she said.
+“We just wanted to give them thoughtful messages and tell them that we believe in them and that they can do it,” Snow said.

-Snow also has hopes of one day becoming a pediatrician.
+Snow also hopes to one day become a pediatrician.

 “I’ve always wanted to help people.
 Being a doctor has always been my main goal,” Snow said.
 “Helping kids with cancer has always been one of my dreams.”